4dn-dcic/pairsqc/README.md

 ```

 ### Output
+If output prefix is not specified, the output directory will be './report'
 The python script generates two text output files, `report/cis_to_trans.out` and `report/plot_table.out`.
 The R script generates image files in `report/plots`.
 The output report can be found in `report/pairsqc_report.html`.